A. James Manchin

-Antonio James Manchin (April 7, 1927 – November 3, 2003) was a West Virginia Democratic politician who served as a member of the House of Delegates (1948–50; 1998-2003), as Secretary of State (1977–85), and as State Treasurer (1985–89).
-A colorful and controversial figure, he was the uncle of former West Virginia Governor and current U.S. Senator Joe Manchin III.
+Antonio James Manchin (April 7, 1927 – November 3, 2003) was a West Virginia Democratic politician who served as a member of the House of Delegates (1948–50; 1998–2003), as Secretary of State (1977–85), and as State Treasurer (1985–89).
+A colorful and controversial figure, he was the uncle of future West Virginia Governor and U.S. Senator Joe Manchin.

 Early life

 Manchin was born in Farmington, West Virginia to Kathleen and Joseph Manchin I. His parents were of Italian descent.
 He was educated in the schools of Marion County and was elected to the West Virginia House of Delegates in 1948 at age 21, but was defeated for re-election in 1950.

 In 1951, Manchin received his bachelor's degree in political science and sociology from West Virginia University.
 In 1953, he received his teaching certification from Fairmont State College.
 He spent most of the 1950s working as a high school teacher and wrestling coach.
 In 1962, he received his master's degree in education from West Virginia University.